-The materials support language for social and instructional interactions.
-Week 3 of Unit 4 contains a reading about legends.
-There is a section called "paired read" where students work with a partner to read a text then work with one another to respond to a discussion prompt.
-The text for the week is, Brownie.
-Upon completion of the reading, students are asked to discuss the prompt.
+The materials support language for social and instructional interactions as found in Unit 5 of Week 3.
+There is a section called "paired read" where students work with a partner and read a text then work with one another on a procedural activity.
+The text for the week is Magnolia Leaves.
+Upon completion of the reading, students are asked to work with their partner and discuss their comparison of characters in the text.